hinkevich/ToDoList/README.md

 ## Introduce

 This application introduce list of task.
-User can add, delete, edit tasks and groups by category.
+User can add, delete, edit tasks and group by category.

 ## Technology